 It’s sad to see the two sons of Frank Zappa engaging in a bitter public battle over money and birthright.
-The New York Times detailed the feud in April, sparking an open letter from Ahmet to his older brother, and an angry response from Dweezil.
+The New York Times detailed the feud in April, sparking an open letter from Ahmet to his older brother, and an angry response [both links fixed; the brothers deleted their posts] from Dweezil.
 Frank must be spinning in his unmarked grave in Westwood, although his estate planning and marital choice could have been more rigorous.

 I interviewed the brothers in July 1993, at Joe’s Garage, the Zappas’ recording studio underneath the Burbank Airport flight path in North Hollywood.
 Under the moniker of “Z,” the brothers had just recorded an album called Shampoohorn, which I vaguely recall was pretty good, although it didn’t have any commercial success.
 (Z also included bassist Scott Thunes and guitarist Mike Keneally).
 I must dust it off one of these days.